epc318/README-generator/test-README.md

 Guidlines Here Guidelines here

 ## Questions?
-If you have any questions, comments, or concerns with this project, please don't hesitate to contct me through github [Github Profile] (https://github.com/epc318) or my email [Email Address] carl4917@umn.edu.
+If you have any questions, comments, or concerns with this project, please don't hesitate to contct me through github [Github Profile](https://github.com/epc318) or my email [Email Address](carl4917@umn.edu).